Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/slideshowtransition/setadvanceonclick/_index.md

 ---
 title: setAdvanceOnClick
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/slideshowtransition/setadvanceonclick/
+url: /php-java/aspose.slides/slideshowtransition/setadvanceonclick/
 ---

-## setAdvanceOnClick(boolean value)  function
+## setAdvanceOnClick(boolean value)  method

  Specifies whether a mouse click will advance the slide or not.
 If this attribute is not specified then a value of true is assumed.
  Read/write  boolean.

+### Returns
+void

 ---